-Update: The application was considered by Members at the Planning Committee Meeting on 18 November 2021.
-At that meeting Members agreed to defer the application pending the receipt of comments from Hertfordshire County Council Highways and to enable a site visit to take place.
+Update: The application was considered by Members at the Planning Committee Meeting on 18 November 2021 and 16 December 2021.
+At the November meeting Members agreed to defer the application pending the receipt of comments from Hertfordshire County Council Highways and to enable a site visit to take place.
+At the December meeting Members agreed to seek further clarification from Hertfordshire County Council Highways relating to their response to this application and the response to the previous application.
+Further comments were provided and are set out at paragraph 4.1.6.
+The applicant has also advised that during construction small delivery vehicles will be used (Construction Management Plan secured by condition).